Maghwyn/WhackTheMole/README.md

 - Moles cannot be hit once the mini-game is paused.
 - Environmental feedback, static moles and plants are moving.
 - SFX & VFX & Skybox & Map & Fog & Bloom.

-## How to Quit
-1. Look to your right, there's a red "EXIT" with a platform you can TP on.

 ## Contributors
 - [Maghwyn](https://github.com/Maghwyn)